intuition-dev/mbCLIx/docs/src/cms.md

 ### Admin App

 1. In Admin App there is a functionality of CRUD end-users.
-It has front end in the `wwwAdmin` folder and backend written on Node Express.
+It has front-end in the `wwwAdmin` folder and backend written on Node Express.